 William J. Conner has over 40 years’ experience in development and as a management consultant in philanthropy.
-His expertise is in institutional development, strategic planning for large fundraising campaigns, leadership giving, volunteer leadership recruitment and good governance practices.
-Since 2008 he has been a Fellow and officer of Wolfson College, University of Oxford where he was the Development Director before joining Hughes Hall as Director of Institutional Advancement in January 2019.
-He also maintains a thriving multi-national consulting practice, Conner and Associates, based in London and Boston.
+My expertise is in institutional development, strategic planning for large fundraising campaigns, leadership giving, volunteer leadership recruitment and good governance practices.
+From 2008 I was a Fellow and Development Director at Wolfson College before retiring in 2019 and joined Hughes Hall at the University of Cambridge as Director of Institutional Advancement in January 2019.
+I also maintain a thriving multi-national consulting practice, Conner and Associates, based in London and Boston.

-Much of my life has been centred around a strong interest in classical music, with a particular interest in 17th and 18th century keyboard music.
-As an editor of The New Grove Dictionary of Music working with Stanley Sadie in the mid-1970s, I worked on bibliographical problems, instruments and instrument makers.
-I was a founder of the Boston Early Music Festival in the late 1970s and am currently a trustee of the Handel Hendrix House (London), Pushkin House (London), the London Song Festival, the Voltaire Foundation (Oxford) and the VCM Foundation (London).
+Much of my life has been centred around a strong interest in classical music, with a particular expertise in 17th and 18th century keyboard music.
+As an editor of The New Grove Dictionary of Music working with Stanley Sadie in the mid-1970s, I worked on bibliographical problems, musical instruments and instrument makers.
+I was a founder of the Boston Early Music Festival in the late 1970s and am currently a trustee of Handel Hendrix in London, Pushkin House (London) and the Voces8 Foundation (London).
 Earlier in my career, I was active as a church musician.
+My other main interest is the environment and am active tree farmer in the US and am a trustee of Marks Hall Estate in Essex.